GBlanch/GCP-Uber-Data-Engineering-project/README.md

 <img src="https://github.com/GBlanch/GCP-Uber-Data-Engineering-project/assets/136500426/f96304b4-7104-4833-a4ff-e9533b576308">

-And so we have established the connection within mage from our VM.
+And so we have already established the connection within mage from our VM.

 [Back to Table of Contents](#table-of-contents)